 Iva and Angu

 Iva and Angu are a Canadian musical duo from Nunavut who perform Inuit throat singing.
-The duo, consisting of Kathleen Ivaluarjuk Merritt and Charlotte Qamaniq, released the album Katajjausiit in 2022, and received a Juno Award nomination for Traditional Indigenous Artist of the Year at the Juno Awards of 2023.
+The duo, consisting of Kathleen Ivaluarjuk Merritt and Charlotte Qamaniq, released the album Katajjausiit in 2022, and received a JUNO Award nomination for Traditional Indigenous Artist of the Year at the Juno Awards of 2023.

 Albums